What is the Build a Sustainable Home for Orphans in Belize project all about?

-By volunteering in Belize you will get involved in a home building project that uses traditional and sustainable building methods, such as sandbag walls and reed composting, you will be helping orphans who, without the help of this project, would be desperately trying to find somewhere to live.
-The young people are referred to the project by the police and social services, and are supporting the establishment of this self-sustainable community farm dedicated to the promotion of self reliance, harmonious living and above all, providing a safe, stable and healthy home for abused and abandoned girls.
+Volunteer in Central America where you can help to build a sustainable home for orphans in Belize using traditional methods.
+You will learn sustainable and local approaches such as sandbag walls and reed composting.
+You and the local team will be helping orphans who are desperately trying to find somewhere to live.
+The young people are referred to the project by the police and social services.
+This self-sustainable community farm is dedicated to the promotion of self-reliance, harmonious living and above all, provide a safe, stable and healthy home for abused and abandoned girls.

-This development project is bringing a sense of community to the children abandoned by the legal system, while immersing them in inspiring sustainability initiatives helping to preserve local resources enabling the community to be financially independent.
+This development project is bringing a sense of community to the children abandoned by the legal system while immersing them in inspiring sustainable initiatives helping to preserve local resources while enabling them to be financially independent.
 Importantly, this farm aims to become a transition model to inspire other community building and sustainable farming initiatives throughout Belize.
 Additional initiatives currently being undertaken on this project including food security sustainable agricultural practices, and preserving biodiversity through land management.
 1 small dome, 4 caregiver structures, the kitchen and shower blocks have been completed and work has started on a 2 storey dwelling for 4 children.
 Volunteer in Belize and help to develop the community to provide better futures for these vulnerable young adults.

 WHY JOIN THE PROJECT

-Kaya’s programmes are based in San Ignacio and the surrounding communities.
-This project is in Georgeville – a 15 minute bus ride outside the town centre, where the volunteer house is located.
-San Ignacio, also referred to locally as Cayo, is located 2 hours from Belize City along the Western Highway and is a tourist centre (relative, in Belize terms).
+You will be based in San Ignacio and the surrounding communities.
+This project is a 15 minutes bus ride outside the town centre, where the volunteer house is located.
+San Ignacio also referred to locally as Cayo, is located 2 hours from Belize City along the Western Highway and is a tourist centre.
 The town and the surrounding communities contain a diverse population of Creole, Maya and Mestizo.
 San Ignacio is also an attractive market town set among pleasant tropical hills with a wide, shallow river running through the centre, where local families and volunteers love to swim.
 You can visit nearby Maya ruins and take part in caving adventures in your free time.